Background:

 EPFO has recently allowed members i.e. the contributory employees of the provident fund (PF) scheme to use 90 percent of EPF accumulations to make down payments to buy houses and use their accounts for paying EMIs of home loans.

-Under the new rules, an essential requirement for a PF member to withdraw one’s PF money to buy a real estate property is that he or she has to be a member of a registered housing society having at least 10 members.
+a PF member to withdraw one’s PF money to buy a real estate property is that he

-11. What is the different between Public provident fund (PPF) and Employee Provident Fund (EPF)?
+between Public provident fund (PPF) and Employee Provident Fund (EPF)?

 Conclusion